 Anti-aging Skincare: Boost Collagen and Defy Gravity

-Before sharing my favorite skincare routines, lesser-known practices that are really gaining ground, and my homemade skin serum recipe, I want to clarify a few things:
+Before sharing my favorite skincare routines, lesser-known practices that are really gaining ground, and my homemade skin serum recipe (The Serum), I want to clarify a few things:

-• A relentless quest for the fountain of youth can really mess stuff up.
-And by stuff, I mean your source-given confidence, self-worth, connectivity, aspirations and so on.
+A relentless quest for the fountain of youth can really mess with stuff.
+By stuff, I mean your source-given confidence, self-worth, connectivity, aspirations and so on.

 So.
 Please think/do all that you can to love yourself as you are.
 Accepting and even celebrating aging and the changes it brings, is ultimately the healthiest, happiest and most beautiful way to live.

 Ok.
 Now for my favorite, vitalizing routines.
-Then onto The Serum recipe - a beloved blend that nourishes and plumps skin, promotes collagen, smoothes skin tone, fades brown spots and makes skin luminous . . .
+Then onto The Serum recipe - a beloved blend that nourishes and plumps skin, promotes collagen, smoothes skin tone, fades brown spots and brings out our inner-luminosity . . .

-Many dermatologists agree that the below food-as-medicine choices boost skin health.
+Many dermatologists agree that the food-as-medicine choices below boost skin health and overall wellbeing.
 Of course, every body is different.
-Be sure to rule out allergies and sensitivities and find whats truly yummy for you.
+Be sure to rule out allergies, intolerances and sensitivities and find whats truly good for you.

 Fatty fish - Omega-3 fatty acids help reduce inflammation in the body and skin.
 Fish also provides protein, vitamin E (an antioxidant), and biotin which encourage keratin production - essential for healthy skin.
 Antioxidants protect against free radicals, that can otherwise can accelerate aging.